ember-nexus/api/docs/api-endpoints/search/post-search.md

 As there is no logical difference between found nodes and found relations, both types are merged in a single elements response.

+## Request Parameters

+- `page`: Integer, number of the page to be returned.
+The first page is `1`, which is also the default if not explicitly set.
+- `pageSize`: Integer, is the upper limit of elements to be returned.
+Limited by the APIs instance configuration.
+By default, 25 and can be set between 5 and 100.

 ## Available Request Properties

 The posted request must be a valid JSON document.